zanedr/front-end-submissions-public/1706/mod-1/number-guesser/spencer-harris.md

 ## Student:
-## Evaluator:
+## Evaluator: Louisa
 ## Notes/What To Work On:

+- Be mindful of details of comp
+- work to really lock in syntax for HTML, CSS, and JS
+- keep cranking on understanding how CSS positioning works!
+- nice job!
+Really obvious that you love doing this, keep it up!
+Good work.

 ## Functional Expectations

-* Novice: Application meets all of the expectations of phase one.
 * Advanced Beginner: Application meets all of the expectations of phase two.
-* Proficient: Application meets all of the expectations of phase three.
-* Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## HTML

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## CSS

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

-## Surprise and Delight (reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
-* Sparkles
-* Magic

-*